w69huang/GameFlex-Public/README.md

 To confirm that this works, once you press the send button, the response section should show you json for a 200 code.
 If not, something went wrong so ask for some help! :)

+Additionally after starting up the front and backend (making sure the SQL instance is running on GCP), go to localhost:4200/dummy to test the database and see how they work.
+The code for these requests and such can be found in the following files:
+- ../frontend/src/app/dummy
+- ../backend/database/models/mysql.test.model.js
+- ../backend/database/mysql.js
+- ../backend/controller/mysql.test.controller.js
+- ../backend/app.js

+***NOTE***: If the ../backend/routes/mysql.test.routes.js file still exist, this does not play a role in the demo as its been merged with the controller file.

 ### Closing a connection.
 It is good practice to make sure that a connection is closed once you are done using it.
 To do this, just call: